Mikroplastik – das Gift für unsere Wohlfühlorte – und unser Leben

 Polyethylene terephthalate (PET) film-forming

-Nylon-12 viscosity changing, reduces bulk density and transparency
+Nylon-12 viscosity-changing, reduces bulk density and transparency

-Nylon-6 viscosity changing, reduces bulk density and transparency
+Nylon-6 viscosity-changing, reduces bulk density and transparency

-Acrylates/C10-30 alkyl acrylate crosspolymer (ACS) emulsion-forming, film-forming, viscosity-changing
+Acrylates/C10-30 Alkyl Acrylate Crosspolymer (ACS) emulsion-forming, film-forming, viscosity-changing

 Polymethyl methacrylate (PMMA) film-forming

-Polyquaternium (P) film-forming, reduces the static surface electricity
+Polyquaternium (P) film-forming, reduces static surface electricity

 Polyacrylates (PA) film-forming

-Polystyrene (PS) Viscosity modifying, stabilizing.
+Polystyrene (PS) Viscosity-modifying, stabilizing.

 The following sites offer support in the search for products without microplastics: